darioqueija/watson-flask/README.md

 export FLASK_APP=chat
 ~~~

-Use frontend code from [assistant-simple](https://github.com/watson-developer-cloud/assistant-simple) from IBM to provide a web chat.
+This app fork a frontend code from [assistant-simple](https://github.com/watson-developer-cloud/assistant-simple) from IBM to provide a web chat.
 This is interact from flask web services and watson assistant.

 # Run App